The best outdoor advice comes from locals – check out these tips for wild camping in Scotland written by a true Scot!

 Few things can rival the peace and tranquillity of the Scottish Highlands, probably because of how remote and untouched the land seems to be.
 Although it is not a large country, the highlands of Scotland have the beautiful ability to transport you from a bustling city centre to a completely untouched glen in less than 2 hours.
 This mainly comes from the respect and affection that people show to this part of the world on a daily basis.

-When you do venture into the Highlands it is important to ensure that whatever you take into the wilderness you take back out with you.
+When you do venture into the free camping sites Scotland offers, it’s important to ensure that whatever you take into the wilderness you take back out with you.
 If you can carry a full packet of food in with you, you can absolutely carry the empty litter back out with you.
 Leave this incredible land as you found it, with nothing but footprints and memories to tell the story of your visit.

 For more sustainable ideas, check out these eco camping tips!